Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Deep Generative Models and Langevin Sampling

-We interpret these steps as the discretization of a Wasserstein flow for a time-dependent functional~$F(x,t)$, where the derivation is identical as what is presented in~Appendix~\ref{appendix:variational}.
+We interpret these steps as the discretization of a Wasserstein flow for a time-dependent functional~$F(q,t)$, which is summarized in~Appendix~\ref{appendix:variational}.
 We can then identically apply our constrained sampling algorithm, as a time-dependent variation of~Algorithm~\ref{algorithm:split}, detailed in~Algorithm~\ref{algorithm:sal-diffusion}.
 From a variational point of view, this results in framing the constrained sampling as a time-varying constrained optimization problem.